Skip to content

 • Published October 15, 2025

-With great pride, we are so PROUD to announce that Cura Executive Chef Robert Grotha of Presbyterian Manors of Mid-America Aberdeen Heights was awarded the GOLD medal at the American Culinary Federation’s FIRST Annual Senior Living Challenge for his dish Roast Fluke and Seafood Sausage with Farro “Risotto” served with Roasted Beets and a Beet Butter Sauce.
+We are so PROUD to announce that Cura Executive Chef Robert Grotha of Presbyterian Manors of Mid-America Aberdeen Heights (Kirkwood, MO) was awarded the GOLD medal at the American Culinary Federation’s FIRST Annual Senior Living Challenge for his dish Roast Fluke and Seafood Sausage with Farro “Risotto” served with Roasted Beets and a Beet Butter Sauce.
 Chef’s inspiration to working in senior living came from his childhood, when his family had to move his grandmother into a care facility.
 “It was not the greatest experience and since that day I have done what I can in every operation to present food with passion, quality, and care,” says Chef Robert.

 Read more about Chef’s story and the preparation that highlights the star of this dish – Fluke!